sam81/sam81.github.io/r_guide_bookdown/01_installing_R.md

 Precompiled binaries are also available for Mac Os X, you can download them and then double click on the installer's icon to start the installation.

-## Installing Add-On Packages
+## Installing add-on packages

 There is a vast number of packages that implement statistical functions that are not available with the base program.
 They're not strictly necessary, but if you keep using R, sooner or later you will want to install some of these packages.

-### GNU/Linux and Other Unices
+### GNU/Linux and other Unix systems

 There are different ways to get packages installed.
-For Debian there are precompiled versions of some packages, so you can get them with `apt-get` or whatever else you usually use to install Debian packages, this will also take care of possible dependencies (some packages need other packages or system libraries to be installed in order to work).
-For other packages, from an R session you can call the `install.packages` function to install additional packages, for example:
+For Debian there are precompiled versions of some packages, so you can get them with `apt-get` or whatever else you usually use to install Debian packages; this will also take care of possible dependencies (some packages need other packages or system libraries to be installed in order to work).
+For other packages, from an R session you can call the `install.packages` function, for example:

 ```r
 install.packages("gplots")